United States Secretary of Defense: History

 An Army, Navy, and Marine Corps were established in 1775, in concurrence with the American Revolution.
-The War Department, headed by the secretary of war, was created by Act of Congress in 1789 and was responsible for both the Army and Navy until the founding of a separate Department of the Navy in 1798.
+They were managed under a committee of the Second Continental Congress.
+John Adams was the early chair of this committee.
+Under, the Articles of Confederation, the Confederation Congress created a secretary to manage the military, sometimes called the Secretary at War, in 1781.
+Benjamin Lincoln and then Henry Knox served as secretary during the Confederation.
+The War Department, headed by the secretary of war, was created by Act of Congress in 1789 and was responsible for both the Army and Navy (including, the Marines) until the founding of a separate Department of the Navy in 1798.

-Donald Rumsfeld is sworn in as Secretary of Defense by Associate Supreme Court Justice Potter Stewart as U.S. President Gerald R. Ford and Chairman of The Joint Chiefs of Staff General George S. Brown watch at The Pentagon on November 20, 1975.
+Donald Rumsfeld is sworn in as Secretary of Defense by Associate Supreme Court Justice Potter Stewart as U.S. President Gerald R. Ford and Chairman of The Joint Chiefs of Staff General George S. Brown watch at The Pentagon on 20 November 1975.

 Based on the experiences of World War II, proposals were soon made on how to more effectively manage the large combined military establishment.
 The Army generally favored centralization while the Navy had institutional preferences for decentralization and the status quo.
 The resulting National Security Act of 1947 was largely a compromise between these divergent viewpoints.
 It renamed the Department of War the Department of the Army, and added both it and the Department of the Navy to a newly established National Military Establishment (NME).
-The act also separated the Army Air Forces from the Army to become its own branch of service, the United States Air Force.
+The act also separated the Army Air Forces from the Army to become its own branch of service in the NME, the United States Air Force under its own Department of the Air Force.